nathannlu/attractiveness-classifier/README.md

 # Automating Online Dating

 The motivation behind this project was my realization of how my time spent on Tinder could be spent being productive.
 Thinking of pickup lines is also a pain.
+I trained a CNN with Keras on Google Colab with [SCUT-FBP5500 dataset](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release)

 ## Installation